bhushanvs06/videofy/README.md

 # 🔺 Videofy

 **Videofy** is a modern, video-based web platform built using **React**.
-It features smooth animations, infinite scrolling, and interactive videos with like, dislike, and bookmark support.
+It features smooth animations, infinite scrolling, and interactive videos with like and dislike .
 The layout is fully responsive, ensuring a seamless experience on both mobile and desktop.

 ---